-In Lur Berri/LBOF/Financiére de Kiel (11-61/1580-565, 12.12.2011), the Board decided that the joint venture transaction was notifiable, and cleared the transaction.
+In Lur Berri/LBOF/Financiére de Kiel (12.12.2011, 11-61/1580-565), the Board decided that the joint venture transaction was notifiable, and cleared the transaction.
 Since local counsel assisted on this file, it knows that the conclusion on jurisdiction rested on the fact that the joint venture's products (festive food) "could be" imported into Turkey, so the transaction "could" potentially produce an impact on the Turkish market.

-The Board found a Greenfield healthcare joint venture in Kuwait to be notifiable (Eksim-Rönesans/Acıbadem case, 12-26/759-213, 16.05.2012).
-The Board concluded that although the joint venture would be established and would be in operation outside of Turkey, the Turkish market could be indirectly affected.
-The Board also stated that the parties who are forming the joint venture have companies that are active in Turkey and the increase of their market power, through the turnover generated from the joint venture in Kuwait, would indirectly increase their power in Turkey.
-Therefore, the Board concluded that the transaction would indirectly affect the Turkish market and thus the Board decided that the transaction was notifiable.
+The Board found a Greenfield healthcare joint venture in Kuwait to be notifiable (Eksim-Rönesans/Acıbadem case, 16.05.2012, 12-26/759-213).
+The Board concluded that although the joint venture would be established and would be in operation outside of Turkey, the Turkish market could be affected indirectly.
+The Board also stated that the parties who are forming the joint venture have companies that are active in Turkey and the increase of their market power through the turnover generated from the joint venture in Kuwait would increase their power in Turkey indirectly.
+Therefore, the Board concluded that the transaction would affect the Turkish market indirectly and thus the Board decided that the transaction was notifiable.
 This approach of the Board indicates that the Board is inclined to disregard "the ability to import products into Turkey" and consider a joint venture transaction that will not have any effect in the near future in Turkey to be within the scope of Article 7 of the Competition Law.

-The Board's other decisions (Galenica Ltd./Fresenius Medical Care AG&Co.
-KGaA, 11-59/1515-540, 24.11.2011; The Blackstone Group, 11-57/1468-525, 17.11.2011; Ocean 11-45/1106-382, 17.08.2011; Angola LNG Limited, 12-22/564-162, 25.04.2012) clearly implied that it does not matter that the joint venture is not/will not be active in Turkey and will not have any effects in the near future on Turkish markets.
+The Board's other decisions (Galenica Ltd./ Fresenius Medical Care AG&Co.
+KGaA, 24.11.2011, 11-59/1515-540; The Blackstone Group, 17.11.2011, 11-57/1468-525; Ocean 17.08.2011, 11-45/1106-382; Angola LNG Limited, 25.04.2012, 12-22/564-162) clearly implied that it does not matter that the joint venture is not/will not be in active in Turkey and will not have any effects on Turkish markets in the near future.

-2.8 Market Share Jurisdictional Thresholds
+2.9 Market Share Jurisdictional Threshold